EvergineTeam/dotnet-wasm-samples/src/console/README.md

 # Console wasm sample

-The sample shows how to build a small hello world wasm sample that links to a native external library.
+The sample shows how to build a small hello world wasm sample that uses a native external library that makes a callback to .Net

 The source code of the native library can be found at <https://github.com/emepetres/wasm-native-library-sandbox>.